Overflow:auto and gaps in Chrome, Safari and Opera

 I hit this issue building this website and can’t find much about it anywhere else.

-This seems to manifest itself where a floated column of fixed width is adjacent to a fluid column to which overflow:auto (commonly used to clear floats) has been applied.
-So my example html:
+This manifests itself where a floated column of fixed width is adjacent to a fluid column to which overflow:auto

-<div id="left"></div> <div id="right"></div>
+<div id="left"></div> <div id="right"></div>…complex stuff…. and my css:

-Now in IE6 (if we’ve fixed the 3px issue), IE7, IE8, FF2 and FF3 the page looks fine:
+Now in IE6 (if we’ve fixed the 3px issue), IE7, IE8, FF and Opera 11 the page looks fine:

 And in Opera 9 and 10 the gap’s on the left like this: